Sequential Network Design: Weighted Networks

-The subscript ``w'' is adopted to distinguish weighted cases.
-Note that unweighted networks are just a special case of weighted networks, therefore $S\subset S_{w}$ and the flexibility of forming weighted networks is supposed to weakly improve the designer's utilities.
+We use the subscript "w" to distinguish the weighted network cases from unweighted ones.
+Note that unweighted networks are just a special case of weighted networks; therefore $S\subset S_{w}$.
+The flexibility in forming weighted networks is expected to weakly improve the planner's utilities.